 Preventing Home Fires

 Too often we forget to address the home safety basics listed here.
-For a more comprehensive list of sources of home fires, along with safety assessment questions and recommendations, review the Consumer Product Safety Commission's Your Home Fire Safety Checklist.
+For a more comprehensive list of sources of home fires, along with safety assessment questions and recommendations, review the FEMA's (Federal Emergency Management Agency) Fire Safety Checklist.

 Leave a Reply